Where to start. . .

 Websites are the window to the corporate soul.
 They set the tone for your business, tell the story about your brand, and motivate people to take action.
 We all need one, so writing engaging and persuasive content is essential.
 Here’s a few I wrote recently: Urban Sync, Simply Hampers, Bike and Bird, Bryant Qld, RH Building Disputes Resolution.
 And one more, for good luck: Events NQ.

 Blogs provide immediate and relevant content to your customers.
 You can add value to their lives, start a two-way conversation, and bring your brand’s personality to life.
-I have written posts and articles for BeaBetterBlogger.com, SmartBlogger.com and the former online magazine for writers, WriteHackr.com; and I write ‘ghost posts’ for email marketing and automation company, Sendlane.
+I have written posts and articles for BeaBetterBlogger.com, SmartBlogger.com and the former online magazine for writers, WriteHackr.com; and I write ‘ghost posts’ for Daniel Wong, a Singaporean-based parenting and student blogger, and email marketing and automation company, Sendlane